Visual search ecommerce: how brands can stand out to customers shopping with their camera

 What is visual search?

 In contrast to image search, which generally relies on a typed search to return a number of images that match the particular search, visual search typically starts with a person pointing their mobile phone’s camera at a specific object in the real world.
-The search engine then uses image recognition technology to identify objects within the image and bring up relevant results.
+The search engine then uses image recognition technology to identify objects within the image and brings up relevant results.

 For example, by taking a photo of your friend’s sneakers on Google Lens, a person may be able to find the exact pair of sneakers, or, at the very least, comparable shoes, as well as a list of online retailers that currently sell them.